-Source: Researchers’ Data 2025
+Source: Researchers’ Data (2025)

 4.2.1.1 Access to Procurement Information

 The findings in Table 4.2 show that the majority of respondents strongly agreed that procurement information is easy to access through the e-procurement system, with 85 respondents (65.4%) indicating “Strongly Agree” and 35 respondents (26.9%) indicating “Agree.”
-Only a small proportion, 5 respondents (3.8%), remained neutral, while an even smaller proportion disagreed (3 respondents, 2.3%) or strongly disagreed (2 respondents, 1.5%).
+Only a small portion, 5 respondents (3.8%), remained neutral, while an even smaller portion disagreed (3 respondents, 2.3%) or strongly disagreed (2 respondents, 1.5%).
 This pattern suggests a high level of satisfaction among stakeholders regarding the accessibility of procurement information in local government authorities through e-procurement platforms.
-During interview with Senior Procurement Officer at Mbeya City Council, stated that;
+During an interview with the Senior Procurement Officer at Mbeya City Council, it was stated that;

 “From my experience, access to procurement information through the e-procurement system has significantly improved fairness and competition among suppliers.
 The system provides transparent and timely information about procurement opportunities, evaluation criteria, and contract awards, which levels the playing field for all potential suppliers.
 Previously, information asymmetry often led to favoritism or limited participation, but now, suppliers can independently access all relevant details without bias.
 This openness encourages more suppliers to participate, increasing competition and ultimately leading to better value for the council.
 Additionally, the traceability and auditability of the process help to deter corrupt practices, reinforcing trust among suppliers and stakeholders alike.”
 (Key Informant No.1, 2025)

-Furthermore, during interview with the Head of Department of Health, Social Welfare and Nutrition Services at Mbeya City Council, stated that;
+Furthermore, during an interview with the Head of Department of Health, Social Welfare and Nutrition Services at Mbeya City Council, the following was stated;

 “In my experience, access to procurement information through the e-procurement system has significantly improved fairness and competition among suppliers.
 Previously, there were occasional concerns that some suppliers received information earlier than others, which could give them an unfair advantage.
 However, with the e-procurement system, all suppliers now have equal and timely access to tender notices, specifications, and deadlines through the online platform.
 This transparency has leveled the playing field, allowing both large and small suppliers to compete on the same terms.
 We have seen more suppliers expressing interest and submitting bids, which has increased competition and, in turn, led to better pricing and quality of goods and services.
 It has also reduced the number of disputes and complaints from suppliers, as they can clearly see procurement timelines, criteria, and outcomes.
 The system has enhanced trust in our procurement processes and ensured that contracts are awarded based on merit rather than connections or insider knowledge.”
 (Key Informant No.2, 2025)